Asthma

 Health Library- Asthma & Allergies

-Could your home be causing your Asthma?
+Is your home causing Asthma?
 Overview Our homes are not just a roof over our heads- they play a key role in our health, particularly when it comes to allergies and asthma.
 A study carried out by Asthma Australia in 2022 showed that almost one third of people with asthma or allergies find their symptoms get worse when they are at home, regardless of whether they are owners or renters!
 We all want a safe and healthy place to live- so, as an asthma or allergy sufferer, what are some of the key things to check in your house?
-Request a prescription Cooktops & rangehoods Gas cooktops are often preferred by home cooks, but they are linked with poor health, as the burning of gas releases many nasty substances [...]
+Request a prescription Cooktops & rangehoods Gas cooktops are often preferred by home cooks, but they are linked with poor health, as the burning of gas releases many nasty substances that cause [...]

 By |September 4th, 2023|Categories: Allergies & Asthma, Asthma|